CSCIX65G/crosscompilation/README.md

 `build-amd64.sh`

 The build step is two lines long and provided in this form for clarity.
-This script will cross-compile the exact same swift code that you ran under Xcode to a linux, amd-64 architecture and then produce a docker image called _echoserver_.
+This script will cross-compile the exact same swift code that you ran under Xcode to a linux, amd-64 architecture and then produce a docker image called `echoserver`.
 Verify this by running

 `docker images`

-You should see a docker image named: _echoserver:amd64-latest_.
+You should see a docker image named: `echoserver:amd64-latest`.
 It should be <10MB in size.
 Run that image by executing:

 `run-amd64.sh`

 Again the script is short and is provided so that you can easily see what’s going on.
-That command will automatically pull and run the _cscix65g/swift_runtime:amd64-latest_ docker container which contains all of the shlibs necessary to run the cross-compiled _echoserver_.
-Note that _swift_runtime_ starts, copies the necessary runtime files into three docker volumes, prints a success message (via a program written in swift) and then exits.
-What matters here is that we have all of the shlibs required by the echoserver be available in known location for the echoserver docker container.
+That command will automatically pull and run the _cscix65g/swift_runtime:amd64-latest_ docker container which contains all of the shlibs necessary to run the cross-compiled `echoserver`.
+Note that `swift_runtime` starts, copies the necessary runtime files into three docker volumes, prints a success message (via a program written in swift which dynamically links against the same libs in the container) and then exits.
+What matters here is that  all of the shlibs required by the `echoserver` be available in known locations for the `echoserver` docker container.

-The run script will then start the echoserver image in a docker container mounting the correct runtime dependencies from the swift_runtime container.
+The run script will then start the `echoserver` image in a docker container, mounting the correct runtime dependencies from the `swift_runtime` container.
 Verify this by executing:

 `docker ps —all`

-You should see that `swift_runtime` is present but exited and that `echoserver` is running successfully.
+You should see that `swift_runtime` is present in an _exited_ state and that `echoserver` is running successfully.

-Note that swift_runtime is now available to be used by _ANY_ docker container, e.g. an application you would write in this style.
+Note that `swift_runtime` is now available to be used by _ANY_ docker container, e.g. an application you would write in this style.
+Such an application simply has to do `—volumes-from swift_runtime` in the ‘distro-less’ case or include:

+    -v swift_runtime_lib:/swift_runtime/lib \
+    -v swift_runtime_usr_lib:/swift_runtime/usr/lib \
+    -v swift_runtime_usr_bin:/swift_runtime/usr/bin \
+    --env LD_LIBRARY_PATH=/swift_runtime/usr/lib/swift/linux:/swift_runtime/usr/lib/aarch64-linux-gnu:/swift_runtime/lib/aarch64-linux-gnu \

+When running a distro container, in order to have the appropriate shlibs available to swift programs.

 Another example which we will explore below is the lldb-server which will mount these same libs so that you can run a debugger remotely on your cross-compiled code.

 Test the echo server as above: